dev3mike/go-xmapper/README.md

 -  **Error Handling**: Robust error handling to let you know exactly what went wrong during the mapping process.

+xMapper also provides powerful and flexible capabilities to automatically handle various types of conversions in Go.
+It can seamlessly map data between different structures, including:

+- **JSON to Struct**: Convert JSON strings into Go structs.
+- **Struct to JSON**: Convert Go structs into JSON strings.
+- **JSON to Slice**: Convert JSON strings into slices.
+- **Slice to JSON**: Convert slices into JSON strings.

 ## Getting Started